songpoemHQ/songpoem.github.io/_pages/index.md

   nav: "docs"
 ---

-We provide customized IT and Marketing solutions for these concepts.
+We provide customized IT and Marketing solutions for these modern business concepts.
 - Membership and Subscription platform
 - Marketplace, Large E-commerce.
 - Booking Platform
 - Gig Economy, Sharing Economy Platform.
-- Any other custom platform that has very high traffic.
-- Any other custom platform that has need of Real-Time response.
+- Any other custom platform that has very high traffic or Real-Time response.

 A Product includes
-- Web Application
-- Mobile Application
+- Web Application, Mobile Application, UX
-- Custom Metrics
+- Admin Dashboard, Custom Metrics
 - Gamification, Reward points.
-- Admin Dashboard
-- UX
 - Payment Integration and other API integration.

 Technologies we use